More Info or FAQ

 by the light shining in, or glare when you're walking down the streets.

 I'll take action later.

 Stop procrastinating!
 There isn't much time left, so get started now, or very soon, as many fixtures have already been swapped out.

 You can also start by getting a non-LED yardlight and by telling other people about it.

 I want some scientific studies!

-I can see why you want them.
-It's hard to trust a website without them, so here are some hand-picked scientific articles that show this situation in more detail.
+Here are some nice hand-picked scientific articles that show this situation in more detail:

 This study shows how lower blue light can increase the safety margin when making turns when driving.
 At first, you may be wondering how this study fits in with my website.
 But if you think